-Climbing Mount Kili is a rigorous adventure and knowing the ultimate packing list for Kilimanjaro climb will be a great help.
+Climbing Mount Kili is a rigorous adventure; knowing the ultimate packing list for the Kilimanjaro climb will significantly help.
 That’s why we at Easy Travel made this guide so that you will pack the right things for a successful Kili climb.

-The coldness, the elevation, and the mountain’s changing weather conditions are only some of the challenges you’ll face.
-Nonetheless, these challenges are bearable as long as you have packed the right gear along with other climbing essentials.
+The coldness, the elevation, and the mountain’s changing weather conditions are only some of your challenges.
+Nonetheless, these challenges are bearable if you have packed the right gear and other climbing essentials.

-So, what are the ultimate packing list for Kilimanjaro climb?
-Among the ultimate packing list for Kilimanjaro climb, are warm clothing, footwear, headgear, and other essential equipment that will be discussed further below.
-To dive more into what you should pack, see our extensive list below.
+So, what is the ultimate packing list for the Kilimanjaro climb?
+The top packing lists for the Kilimanjaro climb are warm clothing, footwear, headgear, and other essential equipment, which will be discussed further below.
+See our extensive list below to dive more into what you should pack.

 Ultimate packing list for Kilimanjaro: Clothing

 Due to the altitude of Kilimanjaro, the mountain can create its own micro-climate, making the weather changeable above cloud level.
-This means that you’re exposed to a variety of elements, and your body will undergo an immense temperature change from 18°C in the rainforest and -5°C on the summit.
+This means you’re exposed to various elements, and your body will undergo an immense temperature change from 18°C in the rainforest to -5°C on the summit.

-However, the -5°C can drop quickly with the wind.
-But, this is tolerable as long as you have the right clothing and other climbing essentials.
+However, the -5 °C can drop quickly with the wind.
+But this is tolerable as long as you have the proper clothing and other climbing Kilimanjaro essentials.

 Packing list for Kilimanjaro: Wind and waterproof jacket and trousers

-Make sure to opt for a breathable outer layer to prevent moisture from seeping and keep you dry inward.
+When you climb Kilimanjaro, opt for a breathable outer layer and built-in rain cover to prevent moisture from seeping and keep you dry inward.
 It’s also best that your jacket has a hood and can fit other fleece layers, as well as lightweight.

 Worried about the weather?
 We have you covered.